phillipjad/Aurify/README.md

 - Implement easy share functionality s.t. the generated image can be shared to social media with key information on how it was generated

 - Do code to token exchange on backend

+- Move backend to Azure Function App and Frontend to blob static hosting

 - Far off goal: add support for apple music